Skip to main content

 LOGREQUEST_DIGESTALGORITHM

-Property specifying the algorithm used to create the message digest (hash) of the request document to put in the log.
-Default: SHA256.
+Specifies the algorithm used to create the message digest (hash) of the request document to put in the log.

-SELFSIGNED_VALIDITYThe number of seconds the key is valid for after its creation.
-This property is used when a certification is added to the key so to extend the current validity, set a higher value and perform the certification again.
+(Optional) Specifies the number of seconds the key is valid for after its creation.
+This property is used when a certification is added to the key so to extend the current validity, set a higher value, and perform the certification again.
 An empty value or zero means that the key does not expire (default).
-Optional.
-Default: (empty).

 Worker Log Fields